tomedegroot/study-material/Linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

 `usermod [OPTIONS] USER` -> modify users
   1. `-G [groupname]` -> add user to group

-`groups USER` -> see the groups of which the USER is a member
+ is set to no`groups USER` -> see the groups of which the USER is a member

 `userdel [OPTIONS] USER` -> remove a user
   1.'-r' -> Delete a user's home dir